Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 			- Elevated vasopressin causes water retention and dilutional hyponatraemia but sodium excretion remains intact, hence the high urinary sodium
 		- Cerebral salt wasting
 			- These patients are hypovolaemic and produce high urine output in contrast to [[Syndrome of Inappropriate Antiduretic Hormone Secretion|SIADH]] patients who are normmovolaemic and have low urine output
+			- There is an inappropriate inhibition of sodium reabsorption in the kidneys resulting in volume depletion
 			- Here ADH is elevated as an appropriate response to hypovolaemia
+			- Fluid restriction will improve SIADH but worsen cerebral salt wasting
+				- Isotonic saline improves cerebral salt wasting but has no effect on SIADH
 - Determine volume status
 	- Hypovolaemic: Loss of $\ce{\ce{H2O}}$ and sodium from the extracellular fluid space → ↑ ADH secretion → ↓ free $\ce{\ce{H2O}}$ excretion and retention → hyponatraemia
 		- Intra-renal causes: ACE-i, [[Diuretics]], [[Adrenal Insufficiency|Addison disease]], Cerebral sodium wasting syndrome, [[Acute Tubular Necrosis]] → would expect urine sodium to be high > 20 mmol/L